Inspecting 1000 KM of power lines for a Portuguese DSO in 30 days

 Collecting 1000 kilometers of power line data

 LiDAR mapping 1000 kilometres of power lines and the vegetation surrounding them was achieved in 30 days.
-On average Hepta’s drone team was able to map 38 kilometres of power lines per day.
-All of the LiDAR mapping was done with high precision, with 150 points per square meter and 4-6 cm accuracy.
-All of the LiDAR point clouds were classified, vectorized, analysed, and uploaded to Hepta’s power line inspection platform Insights.
+On average, Hepta’s drone team was able to map 38 kilometres of power lines per day.
+All LiDAR mapping was done with high precision, with 150 points per square meter and 4-6 cm accuracy.
+The LiDAR point clouds were classified, vectorized, analyzed, and uploaded to Hepta’s power line inspection platform, Insights.

 Inspecting 1000 kilometres of power line data

-All of the collected data was uploaded and analysed in Hepta’s power line inspection platform Insights.
+The collected data was uploaded and analysed using Hepta’s power line inspection platform, Insights.
 As Insights allows experts to detect and assess issues with much higher accuracy and speed, the inspection process was concluded ahead of schedule.

-Each and every one of the 52 149 RGB and infrared photos taken during the data collection phase was uploaded to Insights and analysed by Hepta’s grid analysts.
+Each one of the 52,149 RGB and infrared photos taken during the data collection phase was uploaded to Insights and analysed by Hepta’s grid analysts.
 In total, the analysis of RGB and infrared photos took 28 days, averaging 1862 analysed photos per day.

-The LiDAR point clouds, that were mapped in the Coimbra and Viseu districts, were over 78 GB in total size.
-They were classified, vectorised and analysed in the Hepta Insights platform.
-It took a total of 28 days of work to analyse 1000 KM of LiDAR point clouds.
+The LiDAR point clouds mapped in the Coimbra and Viseu districts were over 78 GB in total.
+They were classified, vectorised, and analysed in the Hepta Insights platform.
+It took 28 days of work to analyse 1000 KM of LiDAR point clouds.

 Conclusions and lessons

-Taking on a large scale inspection operation always comes with its own set of risks, but thanks to hard work and meticulous preparation, none of them realized.
-While the transit times in the mountainous regions of Coimbra and Viseu did hinder the operations tempo somewhat and the drone flights there were more challenging, none of it mattered in the end.
+Taking on a large-scale inspection operation always comes with risks, but none of them were realized, thanks to hard work and meticulous preparation.
+While the transit times in the mountainous regions of Coimbra and Viseu somewhat hindered the operation’s tempo and the drone flights were more challenging, none mattered.

-Hepta’s operations team managed to gather and analyse 1000 kilometres of power line data ahead of schedule.
+Hepta’s operations team gathered and analyzed 1000 kilometres of power line data ahead of schedule.

-You can see the overview of the “GridDrone” project from the E-REDES video below:
+You can see the overview of the “GridDrone” project in the E-REDES video below:

 Lessons from the project:

-• It was also great to see both the DJI drones and YellowScan LiDARs work without problems in quite high temperatures.
-The operations were carried out during summertime and we the operations team did encounter some extremely hot days.
-But in the end, all of the equipment worked flawlessly and data collection was not affected in any way.
+• It was also great to see the DJI drones and the YellowScan LiDARs work without problems in relatively high temperatures.
+The operations were carried out during summertime, and we, the operations team, did encounter some extremely hot days.
+However, in the end, all of the equipment worked flawlessly, and data collection was not affected in any way.

-• During the data collection phase of the project, Hepta’s operations team lived for a month in the test area.
-They were especially pleased with the support shown by the local residents and officials during that time.
+• During the project’s data collection phase, Hepta’s operations team lived in the test area for a month.
+They were especially pleased with the support shown by the residents and officials during that time.
 From the start of the operations until the end, everyone they came in contact with was warm and helpful.
 This was greatly valued during the long workdays and left a lasting impression.
 Obrigado, Portugal!

 The amazing views in the project area